cursoroid/SEHO/README.md

 - **Frontend Development**:
   - Create a web-based frontend to browse and play music from the library.
   - Implement user authentication and music streaming functionality.
+  - Playslist and Music Art display features to be added

 - **API Development**:
   - Expose RESTful or GraphQL APIs to interact with the music library.
   - Implement endpoints for querying music metadata and streaming music files.

+- **Music Delivery/Streaming**
+  - Use ffmpeg or similar library to implemet streaming functionality.

 - **Dockerization**:
   - Dockerize the application to make deployment easier.